Grind Your Own Coffee Beans

 The Importance of Home Grinding

-These compounds I keep harping on about are kept in-tact with the lack of oxidisation.
+These compounds I mentioned earlier that we enjoy from drinking coffee, are kept in-tact due to a lack of oxidisation.

 As soon as beans are roasted, all of these compounds are subject to oxidisation, in which these lovely compounds start to deteriorate.
 So in order to taste the coffee at it's best, we need to keep oxidisation to a bare minimum.

-Speciality coffee is roasted in small batches so that it doesn't sit on a shelf oxidising, it's much more fresh when it ends up in the hands of the customer than with commodity grade coffee.
+Speciality coffee is roasted in small batches so that it doesn't sit on a shelf oxidising, it's much more fresh when it ends up in the hands of the customer, than most bags of coffee you'd pick up from a supermarket.

 But there's one thing which massively speeds up oxidisation - and that's grinding.